Published 29 Nov 2022

 A factory audit is a formalized system of evaluating the reliability and competency of suppliers and vendors to deliver a quality service.
 It is foundational in establishing a strong customer-supplier relationship.
 The supplier auditing process aims to assess and promote smooth operation in key business areas such as manufacturing, engineering, invoicing, QA, and shipping.

 With consistently high-quality products come satisfied customers, and that is the end advantage of a supplier quality management solution.
 It can provide better visibility into supplier risks, improve control over quality and compliance, and lead to fewer non-conformances.
+Aside from those, here are a few other reasons to perform regular supplier audits:

 Reduce non-conformances and CAPAs issued to suppliers

-For an instance, Company A faces 2,000 supplier non-conformances every year.
+For instance, Company A faces 2,000 supplier non-conformances every year.
 Most of these non-conformances are likely to arise because the suppliers are of high risk and low maturity, or because they are not being audited thoroughly.

 The supplier audit software solution can enable Company A to onboard a higher number of mature suppliers, while also increasing visibility into each supplier’s risk profile, and streamlining factory audit and inspection processes.
 As a result, Company A will be well-positioned to actually reduce the number of non-conformances by almost 80%.
 This, in turn, will lead to fewer CAPAs, and better cost savings.